 Walking Meditations with a Destination

 You can walk for the sake of walking, without going anywhere in particular.
 Like the questioner I also find that I can resolve mental issues while walking.
 I can also clear my mind of all issues and focus just on walking and being alive.
 You can also walk in order to get somewhere.
-I will mention three walking meditations that have a destination while at the same time allowing you to focus on your subjective thoughts: the labyrinth, ways of the cross, and pilgrimage.
+I will mention three walking meditations that have a destination while at the same time allowing you to focus on your subjective thoughts: the labyrinth, the stations of the cross, and pilgrimage.